 3.9 The preparation of Local Development Plan 2 is governed by a statutory process, the key stages of which are set out in this Development Plan Scheme.
 Circular 6/2013 describes the development planning system in Scotland under which the PLDP2 is being prepared, and explains the legislative process in more detail.
 The Council, as the planning authority, controls the overarching corporate management of the Local Development Plan.
 This is dealt with at key stages through the Council's committee procedures and at Strategic Management Team meetings.
 A Project Board is responsible for providing overall direction to the delivery of Local Development Plan 2.
 This consists of the Development and Infrastructure Departmental Management Team plus the Head of service from Community Services.
 The project manager is responsible for the day to day management of the delivery of the plan and team.
-A communications team will meet regularly throughout the LDP2 was approved by Full Council.
+A communications team will meet regularly throughout the LDP2 process to ensure communications are as effective as possible.
+The Proposed LDP2 was approved by Full Council.